influxdata/awesome/docs/part-3/writing-and-querying-data.md

 ### Writing Line Protocol Data with the CLI

-The next easy way to upload data is using the CLI.
+If you are building or have already built a CLI-based data pipeline, for example in bash, the InfluxDB CLI facilitates easy integrationg into that pipeline.
 Assuming you have already configured the CLI, the only extra information that you need is a bucket ID, which you can find with the [bucket list](https://docs.influxdata.com/influxdb/v2.0/reference/cli/influx/bucket/list/) command:

 ```